 - Flagstone or decorative rock (to make it nice for the finishing touch!)

-- One hard plastic pond liner (I used a 30 gallon one, which worked just fine for 3 ducks, but you can go as big as you want) I bought mine at Lowes
+- 1 – Hard plastic pond liner (I used a 30 gallon one, which worked just fine for 3 ducks, but you can go as big as you want) I bought mine at Lowes

-- One Plastic 1 1/2in diameter shut-off valve (this will be your drain valve)
+- 1 – Plastic 1-1/2 inch diameter shut-off valve (this will be your drain valve)

-- One 1 1/2in diameter PVC pipe-the length depends on how far away you want your dirty drain water to be carried away from the pond (I used a 4ft piece)
+- 1 – PVC pipe (1-1/2 inch diameter) the length depends on how far away you want your dirty drain water to be carried away from the pond (I used a 4 foot piece)

-- One 1ft long piece of 1 1/2in PVC pipe (you will attach your drain hose to one end and the other end will be pushed into the end of the drain pipe)
+- 1 – PVC Pipe (1-1/2 inch diameter) 12 inches long (You will attach your drain hose to one end and the other end will be pushed into the end of the drain pipe).

-Since I use flood irrigation to water my yard, my chicken coop already sits on a dirt pad that is somewhat higher than the rest of my yard (to keep it from getting flooded when I irrigate).
+Since I use flood irrigation to water my yard, my chicken coop already sat on a dirt pad that was somewhat higher than the rest of my yard, to keep it from getting flooded when I irrigated the yard.
 All I had to do was dig a hole to sink my pond into it.
 If you don’t have this, simply dump a mound of dirt or rocks in the area you want your pond, then sink your pond into the center of the mound.